hyperledger/aries-rfcs/features/evidence-exchange/README.md

 Description of attributes:

-* `credentials` -- A list of credential IDs that the Verifier desires proof of evidence.
+* `credentials`: A list of credential IDs that the Verifier desires proof of evidence.
-  * `@id` -- Credential ID derived from a validated credential exchange (*proof presentment*).
+  * `@id`: Credential ID derived from a validated credential exchange (*proof presentment*).
-  * `issuerDID` -- The public DID of the Issuer that issued the credential represented by the associated ID.
+  * `issuerDID`: The public DID of the Issuer that issued the credential represented by the associated ID.
 This DID is derived from the credential validation process.

 ### Evidence Access Response Message
-This message is required for a Holder Agent in response to an ```prove_evidence_request``` message.
-The ```~attach``` attribute response format will be determined by the ```request_type``` attribute of the associated request message from a Holder.
+This message is required for a Holder Agent in response to an ```evidence_access_request``` message.
+The format of the ```~attach``` attribute will be determined by the storage management preferences of the Holder's Agent.
 To build the response, the Holder will validate that the supplied Issuer DID corresponds to the credential represented by the supplied ID.
-Upon successful processing of a ```prove_evidence_response``` message, the Verifier will store acknowledgement of evidence in it's system of record.
+Upon successful processing of a ```evidence_access_response``` message, the Verifier will store evidence details in its system of record.

 ```json
 {